Open Bible Data Home About News OET Key

 ⇔ all the stones of the bag are his work.

-BSB ⇔ Honest scales and balances are from the LORD;
+BSB Honest scales and balances [are from] the LORD;

 ⇔ all the weights in the bag are His concern.

-WEB Honest balances and scales are Yahweh’s;
+WEBBE Honest balances and scales are the LORD’s;

 ⇔ all the weights in the bag are his work.